danialgoodwin/identify-dev-device/readme.md

 Imagine, if you are an app developer, then your device(s) can be identified and have special code ran for them and nobody else will experience the same issue or app changes.

-Notes for why this app is might be useful (but still shouldn't be used):
+Notes for why this app might be useful (but still shouldn't be used):

 - Learn something new: More approaches to breaching privacy
 - Show resume to app developer(s) at a specific company